Enro/economic-impacts-OS/glossary.md

 ## Willingness to pay/accept
 Getting an accurate estimate of willingness to pay/accept from surveys can be difficult for reasons including respondents’ own difficulties in estimating value, incentives to obscure true value estimates, and mismatch between valuations and real purchasing behaviour.

+### Willingness to pay
+What users would pay to retain access.
+Measuring users’ willingness to pay can underestimate the value they attach to a service where those users are quite resource constrained.

 ### Willingness to accept
 What payment users would accept for loss of access.

-### Willingness to pay
-What users would pay to retain access.
+In sectors where funding is relatively scarce, it is more instructive to focus on users’ willingness to accept payment for lack of access, which has no resource constraints.